spautz/module-federation-presentation/PRESENTATION.md

 Tl;dr:

-- Do the build system coupling in a sibling project alongside the microfrontend
+- Do the build system work in a sibling project alongside the microfrontend
 - Publish that as a npm package
 - Bonus: easier integration, better dev experience